 How It Works

-A Word From Services We've Worked With
+A Word From Services We've Worked With:

-I was very impressed with teh VIP Day...The staff were so engaging with the young people and it was genuine.
-Well done to HoMie & all involved.
+I was very impressed with teh VIP Day... the staff were so engaging with the young people and it was genuine.
+Well done to HoMie and all involved.
 I encourage there to be more social enterprises like this that encourage, support and train young people with a focus on providing positive outcomes that will make a difference in their lives.WOMBAT, April 2019

-Obviously the fact that everyone took home new clothes and beauty packs was fantastic but it was also great to see everyone having a genuine conversation and engaging with each other in a really positive environment...
+Obviously the fact that everyone took home new clothes and beauty products was fantastic, but it was also great to see everyone having a genuine conversation and engaging with each other in a really positive environment.
 Seeing someone who had a bad week have it all changed around through a nice haircut and a whole new wardrobe was fantastic to see.Youth Projects, May 2019

 Are you a community support service?

-Please email: email@example.com
+Please email email@example.com

 Are you a young person affected by homelessness or hardship?

-Ask your Key Support Worker or Youth Worker if they a re partnered with HoMie.
+Ask your Key Support Worker or Youth Worker if they are partnered with HoMie.